“Party on, dudes.”

 The Party of the Century

 To celebrate the instant success of In Cold Blood, Truman Capote held “the Party of the Century” in 1966.
 Swathed in gowns and tuxedoes and hidden behind masks and handheld fans, 540 guests—all famous in some way, from Arthur Miller to Greta Garbo to Gloria Steinem—danced the night away and dined at midnight in the opulent Plaza Hotel.
-It was the hottest ticket in town, and arguably the last great event of the New York City social scene.
+Capote’s Black and White Ball was the hottest ticket in town, and arguably the last great event of the New York City social scene.